 Saint James School (SJS) and all Catholic schools in Maine use the Archdiocese of Hartford curriculum standards which go above and beyond other state standards and take all the best parts of education preparing students for the best possible education.
 SJS uses an assortment of programs and differentiated instruction to teach students at their ability and take them as far as they can go so each student is challenged to do their very best.
-The curriculum can be found here or in the PDF files below.
+The curriculum is in the PDF files below.

 The teachers have already adopted the Diocese of Hartford curriculum.
 Teachers are now working on project-based learning and incorporating STREAM (Science-Technology-Religion-Engineering-Math) units for next year.
 Saint James is working with other Maine Catholic schools to create these units of study and have visited other in Maine and in other New England states to see this in action.
 Saint James School strives to be the best that it can be and the teachers are always working towards this goal.
 Teachers have time to work in teams to make sure that this happens.